Fady-Ibra/RAG/README.md

 ## Comparing text-based and mRAG
 Multimodal RAG (mRAG) offers several advantages over text-based RAG:
-1. **Enhanced knowledge access:** mRAG can access and process both textual and visual info, providing a richer and more comprehensive knowledge base for the LLM.
+1. **Enhanced knowledge access:** mRAG can access and process both textual and visual info, providing a more comprehensive knowledge base for the LLM.
-2. **Improved reasoning capabilities:** By incorporating visual cues, mRAG can make better informed inferences across different types of data modalities.
+2. **Improved reasoning capabilities:** By incorporating visual cues, mRAG can make better-informed inferences across different types of data modalities.

 ## How to implement RAG
 We will implement RAG using: